ridvanaltun/react-native-deepar/README.md

 **Change Texture:**

-This method allows the user to change the texture at runtime.
-The component should be "MeshRenderer".
-The parameter is the name of the texture that should be changed, this name can be found in the shader that is applied to the material/GameObject.
+This method allows the user to load an image and set it as a texture during runtime.
+This can be useful if you want to leverage our background segmentation feature, and change the background in your filter.

 ```tsx
 import type {IChangeParamaterTexture} from 'react-native-deepar';